erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 14th, 2021
+**Today's Progress:** Wrote draft classes for [Emblem Clone](https://github.com/erifo/emblem-clone) GUI.

+**Thoughts:** No idea what I'm doing, but that's part of the fun.
+Trying to improvise the system on the spot, but i didn't get as far as that method usually brings me.
+I might look for a tutorial or example for how to structure game menus tomorrow.

 ### Day 5: January 13th, 2021
 **Today's Progress:** Reorganized the class hierarchy to allow for textures instead of solid colors for everything.
 Also added randomized unit generation!